Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Abstract

 \section{Abstract}

 Power decoding, or ``decoding using virtual interleaving'' is a technique for decoding Reed--Solomon codes up to the Sudan radius.
-Since the method's inception, it has been an open question if it is possible to incorporate ``multiplicities'', the parameter allowing the Guruswami--Sudan algorithm to decode up to the Johnson radius.
-In this paper we show that this can be done, and describe how to efficiently solve the resulting key equations.
-As the original Power decoding, the proposed algorithm is a one-pass algorithm, where decoding follows immediately from solving a shift-register type equation.
-It is a partial decoding and will fail to return a codeword for a few received words; we investigate its failure behaviour theoretically as well as giving simulation results. \ifArxiv This is an extended version where we also show how the method can be made faster using the re-encoding technique or a syndrome formulation. \fi
+Since the method's inception, it has been an open question if it is possible to use this approach to decode up to the Johnson radius -- the decoding radius of the Guruswami--Sudan algorithm.
+In this paper we show that this can be done by incorporating a notion of multiplicities.
+As the original Power decoding, the proposed algorithm is a one-pass algorithm: decoding follows immediately from solving a shift-register type equation, which we show can be done in quasi-linear time.
+It is a ``partial bounded-distance decoding algorithm'' since it will fail to return a codeword for a few error patterns within its decoding radius; we investigate its failure behaviour theoretically as well as give simulation results. \ifExtended This is an extended version where we also show how the method can be made practically faster using a reencoding or a syndrome formulation. \fi